ku-sldg/am-cakeml/apps/serverClient/README.md

 Build the server with `make server`, the client with `make client`, or both with `make am`.

 ## Run
-From this directory, launch the server with `../../build/server 5000 5`.
+From this directory, launch the server with `sudo ../../build/server 5000 5`.
 This starts the server on port 5000, with a queue length of 5 (the maximum number of queued incoming connections).

 Next, run the test process, `./testProc`.